JFK's Twine Ball: World's Largest?

 James Frank Kotera is a man of few words.
 He leads a quiet, well-ordered, meticulous life.
 Five days a week he's a dependable employee at the Highland dump.
 In the winter he rides his snowmobile.
 And in between he works on his giant twine ball.

 Mr. Kotera prefers to be called JFK.
 "My initials are JFK.
 I'm a famous man!" he says, escorting us across his small, tidy yard, decorated with duck decoys and other plastic birds stuck on poles.
 "People give them to me at the dump," he says.

 In the back, by the tree line, stands an open-air shelter.
 Beneath it sits JFK's enormous, football-shaped twine ball, shielded from the heavy winter snows that blanket this part of northern Wisconsin.

-In 1975 God told JFK to stop drinking, and he did.
+On April 3, 1975, God told JFK to stop drinking, and he did.
 God, satisfied, hasn't issued an order to JFK since.
 It isn't God that's commanding JFK to make the twine ball.
 JFK is doing it all by himself.

 "I started in 1979," JFK tells us.
 "I seen it in the paper -- somebody else working on a ball of twine -- so I figured I'm gonna try and do one."
 JFK hands us a yellowed newspaper photo from 1979 that shows him standing next to his ball -- which already weighed 500 pounds.
 The caption concludes: "He said he plans to turn in his collection for recycling once he sets a new record in twine collecting."